 When horses move while a rider is mounting, it can be annoying or even dangerous.
-The good news is that teaching your horse to stand for mounting is a simple skill that even novice horse owners can teach their horse.
+Teaching your horse to stand still for mounting is a simple skill that even novice horse owners can teach their horse.

 In this article, I’ll show you 8 ways to end this habit for good.
 By helping: